 September 8, 2021

-Cloud-based systems have captivated the minds of the people and have achieved a dominant position in the industry.
+Cloud-based systems have captivated people’s minds and achieved a dominant industry position.
 But developing a cloud-based solution like the Salesforce instance is a complex task.
 Salesforce projects are developed using Eclipse, making it effortless to be integrated using a plugin.
 But the Salesforce development lifecycle is not very linear and simple.

-To ensure successful development, Salesforce developers have to work on many aspects while reducing the possible stress and risks and maintaining faster deployments and development productivity.
+To ensure successful development, Salesforce developers must work on many aspects while reducing the possible stress and risks and maintaining faster deployments and development productivity.

 The most interesting thing about the Salesforce development lifecycle is that all the data is saved on a local and centralized file system, allowing developers to migrate chances only to the source repository and then to Salesforce.

 To achieve successful Salesforce development, many actors have to come along and share multiple responsibilities.
-These specialists involved in a Salesforce development lifecycle are mentioned below.
+These specialists involved in a Salesforce development lifecycle are Product Manager, Release Manager, Salesforce Developer, Quality Engineer, and Salesforce Administrator.

 Before you get your expected Salesforce project, it goes through numerous stages in the Salesforce development lifecycle.
 Here we have explained all these stages involved in the lifecycle.